 Cui Yan (Chen Style Tai Chi Chuan)

-Jeffery Yuen is the Dean for Academic Affairs for the Acupuncture Programme at the Swedish Institute, New York, USA.
+Jeffery Yuen was the Dean for Academic Affairs for the Acupuncture Programme at the Swedish Institute, New York, USA.
 His teachings have served as the basis of the first Ph.D. program developed in the field of Classical Chinese Medicine, now offered at the American University of Complementary Medicine in Los Angeles.
 He is president of the International Tai Chi Institute of New York City.
 He maintains a practice in New York City with a special focus on caring for people with cancer.

 He was the first non-physician to be approved by the American Medical Association (AMA) to confer Continuing Medical Education Units (CMEUs) in courses/seminars to physicians.